 for secondary students. xi. xii.
-A museum with what is left of the ancient es

 A museum, with what is left of the ancient establishment and families, will be a living memory of traditions and culture, and an open book of history.

 (Ex. 'marmite quinze', measures and

 Trust Fund Civil Status Office Le Morne Heritage Trust Fund Mauritius Museum Council Mauritius Sugar Authority Mauritius Sugar Industry Institute Mauritius institutions.